-If you feel like your memory isn’t what it used to be, it may be more than just “getting older.”
-The good news is, there are plenty of quality, time-tested solutions to help get your brain back on track and feeling sharp.
-One of the easiest and most effective memory-boosters, however, might be the one you’re already working on every day: good sleep habits.
+If you feel like your memory is not what it used to be, it may be more than just getting older.
+The good news is, there is plenty of quality, time-tested solutions to help get your brain back on track and feeling sharp.
+One of the easiest and most effective memory-boosters might be the one you are already working on every day: good sleep habits.

-Ask just about anyone—from college students to older folks—and you might find that “getting enough sleep” is actually one of the toughest things to fit into a busy schedule.
-But for anyone focused on boosting brain power, sleep is important… and getting the right amount of sleep could be one of the most powerful ways to protect your memory and keep your brain working the way you want it to.
+Ask just about anyone—from college students to older folks—and you might find that getting enough sleep is one of the hardest things to fit into a busy schedule.
+But for anyone focused on boosting brainpower, sleep is vital, and getting the right amount of sleep could be one of the most powerful ways to protect your memory and keep your brain working the way you want.

 How Does Sleep Impact Memory?

 Resting, recharging, and remembering—they all have a lot more in common than you might think.

 The fact is, sleep is critical in helping your brain form, retain, and remember important information gathered throughout the day.
 It is a crucial part of how the human memory works, and without a balanced sleep schedule, you may find yourself struggling to remember the important stuff when your morning alarm goes off.

 To truly understand how sleep impacts memory, we must understand the basics of how memory works, how memory plays a role in overall brain health, and how sleep plays a critical role in keeping your memory sharp, and on-point each and daily.